 Plus, unlike YouTube, Vimeo isn't going to spam your videos, suddenly yank the rug out from under you, or suddenly deliver your video content against something shocking.
 I really believe in "own your empire," and if you're producing video content that you are using for your website - then you have to give up on YouTube and instead focus on a video host that you're paying to host videos.
 Personally, I like Vimeo better than Wistia - but they're pretty comparable.

-Templates For WordPress
+Templates & Tools For WordPress